 What is the CBI difference?

 Wondering what the CBI difference is and why it is different from other birth and lactation professional training organizations?
-We have laid out what sets CBI apart from the others.

 A Difference in How We Deliver Training

 Only seeing options for weekend workshops to complete your training?
 We believe there is a better way to train!
 All the best research tells us that real learning takes place over time, in a supportive environment, with ongoing guidance from mentors.
 You’ll receive course materials that look at communication, physiology, establishing and growing a business, as well as the specific hands-on skills.
 In total, 136 contact hours just in the course manuals and activities alone for the doula course.
 Added to this will be the practical experience you’ll gain as you work through your certification requirements.
 Being able to complete your course online means you have no additional costs, no need to travel, no limitations on when or where you can study, no time limits and the time to be able to really absorb what you are learning.